leifriksheim/customel/README.md

 };
 ```

-This is not recommended if you wan't to add events to your component, or loop through a list.

-The template function also provides a `html` function that we can use.
+The `template` function also provides a template literal called `html` that we can use when we want to add event handlers to the component, or we want to loop through a list.
-The `html` function is a tagged template that allows you to write regular HTML with template literals for fast DOM-updates without a Virtual DOM.

 ```js
 const items = ["Item 1", "Item 2"];